SyedMustafaImam/HPCC-On-VMware-/README.md

 ## **Creation Of Virtual Machines**

-The master node is set up by the name &#39;HPC Master&#39; with Red Hat Enterprise Linux 32 bit as the main OS of the Virtual Machine and the network working on a bridge network.
+The master node is set up by the name &#39;HPC Master&#39; with CentOS-5 32 bit as the main OS of the Virtual Machine and the network working on a NAT.
 The System Configuration of the HPC Master is presented below:

 ![ScreenShot](./Pictures/master.JPG)

-The compute node is also created by the name &#39;node1&#39; with Red Hat Enterprise Linux 32 bit as the main OS of the Virtual Machine with a standard data store and a bridged network.
+The compute node is also created by the name &#39;node1&#39; with CentOS-5 32 bit as the main OS of the Virtual Machine with a standard data store and a NAT.
 The System Configuration of the HPCNode1 are presented below:

 ![ScreenShot](./Pictures/node1.JPG)

-Another compute node is also created by the name &#39;node2&#39; with Red Hat Enterprise Linux 32 bit as the main OS of the Virtual Machine with a standard data store and a bridged network.
+Another compute node is also created by the name &#39;node2&#39; with Centos-5 32 bit as the main OS of the Virtual Machine with a standard data store and a NAT.
 The System Configuration of the HPCNode2 are presented below:

 ![ScreenShot](./Pictures/node2.JPG)